-The toolbox provides different means for you to find your competitors.
+SISTRIX provides different means for you to find your competitors.
 This tutorial will show you ways for a quick analysis of your competitors.
-In order to take part in this tutorial, all you need is the SEO-Module and web analysis software (Google Analytics, Matomo, etracker etc.).

 Research on a domain level

-Whether using a keyword or the entire domain – with the SISTRIX Toolbox you will be on the tail of your important competitors in no time.
-In the end, you will, of course, have to also use your own criteria to determine if a suggestion made by the Toolbox is a competitor or not.
+Whether using a keyword or the entire domain – with SISTRIX, you can quickly track down your relevant competitors.
+In the end, you will, of course, have to also use your own criteria to determine whether you are really dealing with an actual competitor.
 The more time you spend on finding the correct search phrases for your selection, the better the results will be.